 - Reduces loneliness

 The main effects of having autism spectrum disorder (sometimes referred to as ASD, or simply autism) are generally based around difficulties with communicating and socialising.
 Since one of the most beneficial qualities of animal-assisted therapy is how it can improve a persons social skills, it makes sense that using pets as therapy has become so popular for those diagnosed.

 Therapy dogs are frequently paired up with the people with autism, often helped by various health and pet charities, but there are many other animals that can help.
-Sara Gee, a riding instructor at The Donkey Sanctuary, is a firm believer in using donkeys as therapy, and said the following:
+Sara Gee is a riding instructor at The Donkey Sanctuary, a charity which is trying to transform the lives of donkeys and mules by nurturing their relationships with people.
+As a firm believer in using donkeys as therapy, Sara had to the following to say:

 “For autistic children, we find the benefits are many.
 Initially, the experience of stroking our donkeys can be fraught, patience whilst waiting for a ride is needed. (…) The simple aim of the therapy is to teach children to sit quietly and kindly on their donkey and enjoy the ride whilst taking part in exercises that encourage listening and following, colour recognition, counting and making choices.”

 A recent study titled “Effects of Classroom Animal-Assisted Activities on Social Functioning in Children with Autism Spectrum Disorder” (O’Haire et al, 2015) examined the effect guniea pigs had on children with autism.
 The following is a quote from the research paper: